hungthinh03/equipment-management-system/README.md

 - **Request Service** - manages device requests and approval/rejection workflows.
 - **Report Service** - generates monthly reports for Admins.

-> All services will communicate via REST APIs.
+> All services will communicate via REST APIs and will be exposed through an API Gateway.

 ## 3. API Endpoints